MSc Advanced Restorative Dentistry / Overview

-Successful applicants will begin their studies in April 2020 (subject to approval).
+Successful applicants will begin their studies in September 2020.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Study advanced restorative techniques on a first blended learning postgraduate course.
+- Study advanced restorative techniques on a blended learning postgraduate course.

 - Benefit from the combined expertise of the University's dentistry staff and other invited knowledge leaders.

 - Gain practical experience of techniques such as advanced anterior/posterior restorations and aesthetics, bonding and cementation, occlusion and clinical photography through residential sessions.

 - Study at a university ranked 5th in the UK and among the top 25 in the world for Dentistry (QS World University Rankings 2020).

 For entry in the academic year beginning September 2020, the tuition fees are as follows: